swfiua/gotu/docs/abhot.rst

 There are some bold predictions along the way, in particular about Sag A*, the giant black hole thought to be at the centre of the Milky Way.

+The prediction?
+At a modest 4 million solar masses it is just not big enough to drive a spiral galaxy the size of the Milky Way.

+He suggests that there should be a mass of some 10-100 billion solar masses and that the Sun is likely some 50,000 light years from the centre, with Sag A* likely at the end of one arm of the central bulge.

 Red Shift
 =========

+The interplay of distance and time.

+Symmetries of space time and the mysterious hyperbolic rotations.

+`de Sitter Space`_ is introduced as the simplest possible space time, based on special relativity.

 Quasars
 =======